Skip to main content

 Introduction

-This document establishes the guidelines the REST API should follow so interfaces are implemented consistently adhering to common endpoints and methods designed by DataGrail while leveraging state-of-the-art security practices and communication patterns to minimize the risk of exposure of any internal data.
+This specification establishes the guidelines the REST API should follow so interfaces are implemented consistently adhering to common endpoints and methods designed by DataGrail while leveraging state-of-the-art security practices and communication patterns to minimize the risk of exposure of any internal data.

-Finally, by following this specification, we aim to achieve the following:
+By following this specification, we aim to achieve the following:

 • Define consistent and secure practices and patterns for all API endpoints interacting with DataGrail.